dib-lab/2022-paper-branchwater-software/manuscript.md

 [@serratus].
 Also ref searchsra [@searchsra], PARTIE [@partie], etc. STAT [@stat], Metagraph, [@metagraph], BIGSI [@bigsi].

-Below, we introduce Branchwater, an SRA-scale querying system that uses containment searches based on FracMinHash sketching to search all public metagenome data sets in the SRA in approximately 24 hours on commodity hardware with 1-1000 query genomes.
+Below, we introduce Branchwater, a petabase-scale querying system that uses containment searches based on FracMinHash sketching to search all public metagenome data sets in the SRA in approximately 24 hours on commodity hardware with 1-1000 query genomes.
 Branchwater uses the